 BA Northwestern University, 2004

-Professor Turk was a Jerome Hall Postdoctoral Fellow at Indiana University’s Maurer School of Law in 2011-12 and the 2018-9 Mary I. Bunting Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
+Professor Turk is an award-winning teacher and scholar.
+She was a Jerome Hall Postdoctoral Fellow at Indiana University’s Maurer School of Law in 2011-12 and the 2018-19 Mary I. Bunting Fellow at the Radcliffe Institute for Advanced Study at Harvard University.
+Her two university-wide teaching prizes include, most recently, UNC's 2023 Tanner Award for Excellence in Undergraduate Teaching.
 Her research has been supported by the American Society for Legal History, the Andrew W. Mellon Foundation, and the National Endowment for the Humanities, among others.
-Her current projects include a history of men’s incorporation into women’s rights campaigns and, with Leandra Zarnow, a study of the origins and intellectual trajectory of the field of women’s history.
-Her next book, A Dangerous Sisterhood: The Lost History of the National Organization for Women, will be published by Farrar, Straus and Giroux.
+In addition to many academic articles and book chapters, her public writing has appeared in Slate, the Washington Post, and Public Seminar.
+Professor Turk's current projects include a history of debates over feminized labors and, with Leandra Zarnow, a study of the origins and intellectual trajectory of the field of women’s history.

 Some Notable Publications

 - “‘We’re the Backbone of This City’: Women and Gender in Public Work,” in Public Service Workers in Service of America: A Reader eds., Frederick Gooding Jr. and Eric S. Yellin, University of Illinois Press, 2023 (paper)

 - “‘Saints’ or ‘Scabs’: Contesting Feminized Labors, Social Needs, and the Welfare State in the Volunteering Wars of the 1970s,” Modern American History 5 (July 2022): 187-208

 - “ ‘The Hand that Rocks the Cradle Should Rock the U. of C.’: The Faculty Wife and the Feminist Era,” Journal of Women’s History 26 (Summer 2014): 113-134